dm67x/ay/README.md

 # Ay

 Ay is a render engine developed in C++ with OpenGL 3.3.
-It use SDL2 for window/input management, GLAD, STB and GLM for OpenGL stuffs.
+It use GLFW for window/input management, GLAD, STB and GLM for OpenGL and maths stuffs.

 ## TODO